 Where do I set my trigger?
 Do I need one or more triggers in my Askia survey?

-If you have different exit points in your survey, we recommend setting multiple triggers (of course limited to 1 per exit point)
+If you have different exit points in your survey, we recommend setting multiple triggers (of course limited to one per exit point).

-What is the impact on the predictive algorithm of list results (such as percentage no answer, busy, wrong number)?
+What is the impact on the predictive algorithm of list results (such as percentage no answer, busy, wrong number, etc)?

 |Your dialling performance will be higher when compared to progressive or preview dialling, thus resulting in more outgoing calls within the same amount of time.
 However, when compared to progressive dialling, this will not impact the percentage of wrong numbers, no answer, etc. You will get the same percentage of wrong numbers compared to progressive dialling – but you will get to this result more quickly.
 Therefore, we recommend validating that you have enough numbers/sample left before the start of each shift.|